-Spruce does not currently operate a mine on any of its properties.
+The Company does not currently operate a mine on any of its properties.
 There is no certainty that the expenditures made by Spruce towards the search for, and evaluation of, mineral deposits will result in discoveries of commercial quantities of ore.
 Mining operations generally involve a high degree of risk.
 Such operations are subject to all the hazards and risks normally encountered in the exploration for, and development and production of gold and other precious or base metals.
-Such hazards and risks include unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding and other producing facilities, damage to life or property, environmental damage and possible legal liability.
+Such hazards and risks include unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of mines and other producing facilities, damage to life or property, environmental damage and possible legal liability.
 Milling operations are subject to hazards such as equipment failure or failure of retaining dams around tailings disposal areas which may result in environmental pollution and consequent liability.